realworldocaml/book/en/imperative-programming.md

 change from being in the `Delayed` state to being in the `Value` or `Exn` states.

-We can create a lazy value based on a thunk, _i.e._, a function that takes a unit argument.
+We can create a lazy value from a thunk, _i.e._, a function that takes a unit argument.
 Wrapping an expression in a thunk is another way to suspend the computation of an expression.

 ```frag
 ((typ ocamltop)(name imperative-programming/lazy.topscript)(part 3))